kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 We will add the following e2e autoscaling tests:

-- External metric failure triggers fallback after threshold is reached
+- External metric failure triggers fallback after threshold is reached, using configured replica count
-- Success in retrieving external metric resets the failure count
+- Success in retrieving external metric resets the failure count and resumes normal scaling
-- HPA continues using other healthy metrics while one is in fallback
+- HPA uses max() of healthy metric calculations and fallback replica counts
 - Fallback respects HPA min/max replica constraints
 - Status correctly reflects which metrics are in fallback state
+- With multiple external metrics in fallback, HPA uses the maximum fallback replica count

 ### Graduation Criteria